debugged-tech-services/DebuggedPilot/README.md

 We only have a 2017 Chrysler Pacifica and 2018 Chrysler 300, so we are only able to confirm features using this vehicle.

 # Panda Flashing
 This is usaly done automatically but sometimes you need to run it when you first install or when you change values.
-Run "pkill -f boardd; cd /data/openpilot/panda/board; make; reboot"
+Run `pkill -f boardd; cd /data/openpilot/panda/board; make; reboot`

 ## What is TrafficFlow?